Blincyto (Blinatumomab)

 Pregnancy and Breastfeeding

-The effects of Blincyto in pregnant women are not known.
-If you can become pregnant, use birth control during treatment and for 48 hours after your last treatment.
-Do not breastfeed during Blincyto treatment and for at least 48 hours after the last treatment.
+The effects of Blincyto during pregnancy are not well understood.
+Use effective contraception during treatment and for 48 hours after the last dose.
+Do not breastfeed during treatment and for at least 48 hours after.

 Drug Interactions